abn-dev-01/e-health/README.md

 - Automate submission and tracking of insurance claims.

-## Scheduling and Resource Management
+## 5) Scheduling and Resource Management
+    - ? is this a part of the Clinic Back-Office?
+    - Clinic users?
+What kind of parameters/details are needed for them?

 ### Staff Scheduling:
 - Manage clinician and staff schedules,
 - including shifts and availability.

 ### Resource Allocation:
 - Track and allocate medical equipment
 - and facility resources.

-## Communication Tools Secure Messaging:
+## 6) Communication Tools Secure Messaging:
     Facilitate communication between patients and healthcare providers.

 ### Reminders and Notifications: